-The Department aims to improve the physical-fitness level of each student or improve and increase students' recreational skills through our offerings of over 30 different activity classes.
-Emphasis is placed on instruction in a wide variety of popular sports and recreational activities, especially those with carry-over value for post-college years.
+The Physical Education program seeks to improve the physical-fitness levels of each student, introduce new activities, or improve and increase students' recreational skills through our offerings of over 30 different courses.
+Emphasis is placed on instruction in a variety of popular sports and recreational activities, especially those with carry-over value for post-college years.

-Every regularly enrolled student except veterans must satisfy the 3-credit Physical Education requirement unless excused by the Department.

-It is possible to be excused from the Physical Education classes by application to the Department if (a) a physician certifies that a student, for medical reasons, should not engage in vigorous physical activity; (b) the Department deems it advisable; (c) the student is a veteran..
+Every regularly enrolled student must satisfy the 3-credit Physical Education requirement unless excused by the Department.
+It is possible to be excused from Physical Education classes by application to the Department if (a) a physician certifies that a student, for medical reasons, should not engage in vigorous physical activity; (b) the Department deems it advisable; (c) the student is a veteran.
+Grading is (S) Satisfactory or (U) Unsatisfactory.